remzikocak/inertiajs-tables-laravel-query-builder/README.md

 | inputDebounceMs | Number of ms to wait before refreshing the table on user input. | 350 |
 | preserveScroll | Configures the [Scroll preservation](https://inertiajs.com/scroll-management#scroll-preservation) behavior.
 You may also pass `table-top` to this property to scroll to the top of the table on new data. | false |

+The `Table` has some events that you can use

+* rowClicked: this event is fired when the user click on the row.
+The event give you this informations: event, item, key.
+Be careful if you use this event with a clickable element inside the row like an action button.
+Don't forget to use `event.stopPropagation()` for all other clickable elements

 #### Custom column cells

 When using *auto-fill*, you may want to transform the presented data for a specific column while leaving the other columns untouched.
 For this, you may use a cell template.
 This example is taken from the [Example Controller](#example-controller) above.